-Requests of this nature should be made to the Title IX Coordinator, Dr. Kimberly Shankman, at 913-360-7413, kshankman@benedictine.edu or Title IX Deputy Coordinator, Sean Mulcahy, at 913-360-7500, smulcahy@benedictine.edu.
-The Title IX Coordinator or Deputy Coordinator is responsible for deciding what, if any, accommodations or protective measures will be implemented.
+Requests of this nature should be made to the Title IX Coordinator, Dr. Sean Mulcahy, at 913-360-7965, smulcahy@benedictine.edu or Title IX Deputy Coordinator, Eric Burghart, at 913-360-7500, eburghart@benedictine.edu.
+The Title IX Coordinator or Deputy Coordinator is responsible for deciding what, if any, accommodations, or protective measures will be implemented.